 Even though the rabbis’ words are wise, they aren’t exactly what Jesus said.
 How does Jesus teaching about “do not judge” compare to theirs?
 Jesus began with what the other rabbis taught and then increased the challenge.
 His audience already knew about the “judge favorably” teaching; it had been around for at least a hundred years.
 The famous rabbi Hillel, who lived fifty years before Jesus, said, “Judge not your fellow man until you yourself come into his place” (Avot 2:5).
 His idea was that we shouldn’t judge because we don’t have full knowledge of another’s life experience.
 We can’t know if someone struggles with depression or some other wound from their past.
 Hillel’s idea is a step closer to what Jesus said, and it shows that the discussion of “judging” was still going on in Jesus’ time.

 However, Jesus’ reasoning was different from Hillel’s.
-Jesus knew that we expect people will usually sin willfully and intentionally.
-At some point it will be undeniable that a person’s intention was evil, and we shouldn’t pretend that it wasn’t.
+Jesus knew that people sometimes do sin willfully and intentionally.
+At some point it will be undeniable that a person’s intention was evil, and we can’t pretend that it wasn’t.
 Jesus pointed out that our response must be to remind ourselves of our own sinful hearts—the only hearts we really can know.
 Realizing our own sinful nature, we shouldn’t place judgment on others.
 If we want God to be merciful to us, we need to put aside condemnation and extend mercy instead.

 As Jesus said, “Be merciful, just as your Father is merciful.
 Do not judge, and you will not be judged.
 Do not condemn, and you will not be condemned.
 Forgive, and you will be forgiven…For with the measure you use, it will be measured out to you.”
 (Luke 6:35-38) Rather than saying, “Judge favorably,” perhaps Jesus would have said, “Judge mercifully!
 Do everything you can to extend mercy to others.”